doragasu/mw-api/README.md

 ### Test program

-The main.c file contains a test program that detects the WiFi module, associates to the AP on slot 0, and tries connecting to `www.duck.com` on port 443.
+The main.c file contains a test program that detects the WiFi module, associates to the AP on slot 0, connects to `https://www.example.com` using both a TCP socket and an HTTPS request, displays the synchronized date/time, sends and receives using a client UDP socket, and echoes UDP data on port 7.

 ## Author